 \subsection{Molecular Dynamics}

-We performed MD simulations for RT and RU without any ligands, as well as for each RNA--ligand complex with the ligands present in the neutral and ionized states (\rtab{tab:summary}).
-The simulations were carried out in GROMACS 2024.2 using the CHARMM36 force field~\cite{denning2011impact} (July 2022 release) together with the CHARMM-modified TIP3P water model.
-Ligand topologies and parameters were assigned using the CHARMM General Force Field (CGenFF).~\cite{vanommeslaeghe2010charmm} After system preparation, each system underwent 1 ns of NVT equilibration followed by 1 ns of NPT equilibration.
-Temperature was controlled at 310 K with the velocity-rescaling thermostat~\cite{bussi2007canonical}, and pressure was maintained at 1 atm with stochastic cell rescaling~\cite{bernetti2020pressure}.
-Unrestrained production runs were then performed for 0.4--3 $\mu$s with a 2 fs time step.
-We used a dodecahedron box with a 15 \AA~margin.
+We perform MD simulations for RT and RU without any ligands, as well as for each RNA--ligand complex with ligands in neutral or ionized states (\rtab{tab:summary}).
+The simulations are carried out in GROMACS 2024.2 using the CHARMM36 force field~\cite{denning2011impact} (July 2022 release) together with the CHARMM-modified TIP3P water model.
+Ligand topologies and parameters are assigned using the CHARMM General Force Field (CGenFF).~\cite{vanommeslaeghe2010charmm} After system preparation, each system undergoes 1 ns of NVT equilibration followed by 1 ns of NPT equilibration.
+Temperature is controlled at 310 K with the velocity-rescaling thermostat~\cite{bussi2007canonical}, and pressure is maintained at 1 atm with stochastic cell rescaling~\cite{bernetti2020pressure}.
+Unrestrained production runs are then performed for 0.4--3 $\mu$s with a 2 fs time step.
+We use a dodecahedron box with a 1.5 nm margin.
 The resulting trajectories were analyzed using the MDTraj library~\cite{McGibbon2015MDTraj}.

-To assess the structural stability and conformational dynamics of the pseudoknot in the MD simulations, we computed the root-mean-square deviation (RMSD) of the full structure, per-residue root-mean-square fluctuation (RMSF), and the fraction of native contacts, $Q$, for each of the three stems over time.
-These quantities were calculated from mass-centered trajectories after structural alignment.
+To assess the structural stability and conformational dynamics of the pseudoknot in the MD simulations, we compute the root-mean-square deviation (RMSD) of the full RNA structure, per-residue root-mean-square fluctuation (RMSF), and the fraction of native contacts, $Q$, for each of the three RNA stems over time.
+These quantities are calculated from mass-centered trajectories after structural alignment.

-The fraction of native contacts, $Q$, was evaluated following the definition of Best, Hummer, and Eaton~\cite{best2013native}. $Q$ was calculated only for the stem regions of the pseudoknot in order to specifically monitor the preservation of the native helical core.
-For a given conformation $\bx$, $Q(\bx)$ was computed as a smooth contact-based measure relative to the reference native structure, using all pairs of heavy atoms $(k,l)$ belonging to stem residues separated by more than three positions in sequence and whose reference distance satisfied $x_{kl}^0 < 0.45$ nm.
-The contact contribution of each pair was weighted according to:
+$Q$ is evaluated following the definition of Best, Hummer, and Eaton~\cite{best2013native}.
+For a given conformation $\bx$, $Q(\bx)$ is computed as a smooth contact-based measure relative to the reference native structure, using all pairs of heavy atoms $(k,l)$ belonging to stem residues separated by more than three positions in sequence, and whose reference distance satisfied $x_{kl}^0 < 0.45$ nm.
+The contact contribution of each pair is weighted according to: